Danda420/RomTools/README.md

 ### Features ###
 - Unpack and repack super, ext4, f2fs, erofs, boot images (like boot, vendor boot, etc) and others.
 - Converting images
-  - sparse to raw & raw to sparse
+  - sparse to raw & raw to sparse (sparsechunk also supported)
   - erofs to ext4, erofs to f2fs, ext4 to erofs, ext4 to f2fs, f2fs to ext4, f2fs to erofs
   - raw to dat.br & dat.br to raw
   - and so on...